-- Hears the client's concerns, goals, values and beliefs about what is and is not possible. - Distinguishes between the words, the tone of voice, and the body language. - Summarizes, paraphrases, reiterates, and mirrors back what client has said to ensure clarity and understanding. - Encourages, accepts, explores and reinforces the client's expression of feelings, perceptions, concerns, beliefs, suggestions, etc.
+- Hear your partner's concerns, goals, values and beliefs about what is and is not possible - Distinguish between the words, the tone of voice, and the body language. - Summarize, paraphrase, reiterate, and mirror back what your partner has said to ensure clarity and understanding. - Encourage, accept, explore and reinforce your partner's expression of feelings, perceptions, concerns, beliefs, suggestions, etc.